-Northern Ireland makes for a memorable visit at the best of times - but in 2017 there are more reasons than ever to visit.
+Northern Ireland makes for a memorable visit at the best of times - but in 2018 there will be more reasons than ever to visit.

-From new blockbuster attractions and a restaurant boom to international sporting events, we've rounded up 19 reasons to make the trip to Northern Ireland this year.
+From blockbuster attractions and a restaurant boom to international sporting events, we've rounded up 19 reasons to make the trip to Northern Ireland.

 1. It’s affordable

 The drop in the value of Sterling makes Northern Ireland a great value destination.
 Why not check out some of the special offers currently available.

 2. Everything is accessible

 You can drive from city to coast to countryside in just a few hours, getting a taste of Northern Ireland in a few days.
 Our capital, Belfast, is extremely compact and can be explored on foot.

 3. We’re home to the World's Leading Tourist Attraction

 Lonely Planet describes it as "The rustling old doclands are now the vibrant Titanic Quarter, home to fancy apartments and a sensational museum."
 Titanic Belfast is said museum and visitor experience located in the heart of the city that built her.
 Unearth the story of the famous, fateful ship then explore the Titanic Quarter to learn about Belfast's shipbuilding history.